scionwest/ValidatableBase/README.md

                     }
                     return null;
                 },
-                "Name can not be blank!",
+                failureMessage: "Name can not be blank!",
-                "Name");
+                propertyName: "Name");

             base.Validate();
         }